,The NSSA Is happy to offer the Alpine All Stars as part of their schools programme.

 Where will it happen?

-We have a number of slopes on board and are building this number throughout September.
-Once we have schools selected, we will organise the sessions to begin after autumn half term 2020.
+We have a number of slopes on board and are building this number throughout the spring and summer.
+Once we have schools selected, we will organise the sessions to begin after summer break 2021.

 How do I get involved?